csebooks/artificial-intelligence/content.en/ii-problem-solving/_index.md

 consistency of an arc can be done in O(d2) time, so we get O(cd3) total worst-case time.1

-It is possible to extend the notion of arc consistency to handle n-ary rather than just binary constraints; this is called generalized arc consistency or sometimes hyperarc consis- tency, depending on the author.
+It is possible to extend the notion of arc consistency to handle n-ary rather than just binary constraints; this is called generalized arc consistency or sometimes hyperarc consistency, depending on the author.
 A variable Xi is **generalized arc consistent** with respect toGENERALIZED ARC

 CONSISTENT

 an n-ary constraint if for every value v in the domain of Xi there exists a tuple of values that is a member of the constraint, has all its values taken from the domains of the corresponding variables, and has its Xi component equal to v.
-For example, if all variables have the do- main {0, 1, 2, 3}, then to make the variable X consistent with the constraint X < Y < Z , we would have to eliminate 2 and 3 from the domain of X because the constraint cannot be satisfied when X is 2 or 3.
+For example, if all variables have the domain {0, 1, 2, 3}, then to make the variable X consistent with the constraint X < Y < Z , we would have to eliminate 2 and 3 from the domain of X because the constraint cannot be satisfied when X is 2 or 3.

 **6.2.3 Path consistency**